rhdhorchestrator/serverless-workflows/deploy/docs/release-1.5/mta-v7.x/README.md

 A `secret` containing the instance credentials must exists as well.

-See https://www.rhdhorchestrator.io/orchestrator-helm-operator/postgresql on how to install a PostgreSQL instance.
-Please follow the section detailing how to install using helm.
-In this document, a `secret` holding the credentials is created.

 ## Automated installation
 Run the [installation script](install-mta-v7.sh):
 ```console
 TARGET_NS=sonataflow-infra ./install-mta-v7.sh
 ```
 You can override the helm repo to use by setting `MTA_HELM_REPO`.
-By default `orchestrator-workflows/mta-v7` is used and the helm repository `orchestrator-workflows` is installed from `https://rhdhorchestrator.io/serverless-workflows-config`
+By default `orchestrator-workflows/mta-v7` is used and the helm repository `orchestrator-workflows` is installed from `https://rhdhorchestrator.io/serverless-workflows`

 To use the local file, set `MTA_HELM_REPO` to `.`:
 ```console